Compared To China, U.S. Stay-At-Home Has Been A 'Giant Garden Party,' Journalist Says

 New York Times science and health reporter Donald G. McNeil Jr. warns that the push to reopen is premature.
 "We're nowhere near getting on top of this virus," he says.

-McNeil has spent decades covering infectious diseases for the Times, including AIDS, Ebola, malaria, swine and bird flu, and SARS.
-He describes the ways some Americans are approaching social distancing measures as a "giant garden party" compared to what the citizens of China and Italy have faced.
+McNeil has spent decades at the Times covering infectious diseases, including AIDS, Ebola, malaria, swine and bird flu, and SARS.
+He describes the ways that some Americans are approaching social distancing measures as a "giant garden party" compared with what the citizens of China and Italy have faced.

 McNeil says even a fairly strict stay-at-home policy is "just the first step" in the battle against the pandemic: "There's a Harvard study that came out recently that said we should have 5 million to 10 million tests per day across [the U.S.] in order to have a clearer idea of where the virus is, where cases are going up.
 And cumulatively, all the tests we've done now has been 5 million."